 The primitive of all QRE models is a \emph{quantal response function} --- the mapping from expected payoffs to a distribution over actions --- and a QRE obtains when all players' behavior is consistent with quantal response.
 Following \citet{McKelvey1998}, we study \emph{agent QRE in symmetric strategies}, or simply \emph{QRE} for short.
 In such an equilibrium, each type represents an agent who acts independently, and different players with the same type have the same behavior.
 In this way, each type has only two actions, allowing us to focus on the role of an infinite type space (as opposed to an infinite strategy space).
 A QRE is thus a function mapping from types to the probability of taking a given action.

-Rather than imposing parametric structure, in our approach, we take inspiration from recent work characterizing the set of QRE based on minimal restrictions on the quantal response function. \citet*{Goeree2005} define a \emph{regular QRE} as any for which the quantal response function satisfies \emph{monotonicity} and \emph{responsiveness}, as well as other technical axioms.
-These require that actions with higher expected payoffs are taken more often and that an all-else-equal increase in the payoff to some action means it is played even more often. \citet{FriedmanMauersberger2022} study \emph{symmetric QRE}, a refinement of regular QRE, whereby the quantal response function also satisfies various symmetries across players and actions.\footnote{ The common logit QRE is nested in symmetric QRE.
-Hence, by refining regular QRE, symmetric QRE also implies new bounds on logit QRE. } In this paper, we consider both regular and symmetric QRE.
+Rather than imposing parametric structure, in our approach, we take inspiration from recent work characterizing the set of all QRE based on minimal restrictions on the quantal response function. \citet*{Goeree2005} define a \emph{regular QRE} as any for which the quantal response function satisfies \emph{monotonicity} and \emph{responsiveness}, as well as other technical axioms.
+These require that actions with higher expected payoffs are taken more often and that an all-else-equal increase in the payoff to some action means it is played even more often.
+Such restrictions are satisfied by a number of models generating stochastic choice. \citet{FriedmanMauersberger2022} study \emph{symmetric QRE}, a refinement of regular QRE, whereby the quantal response function also satisfies various symmetries across players and actions.
+In this paper, we consider both regular and symmetric QRE.